second-breakfast/second-breakfast.github.io/_posts/2020-05-02-deuteronomy.markdown

 First, while the original law in Exodus 21 is applied only to a male servant — “only the man shall go free” (v.4) — its restatement in Deuteronomy applies to “men or women.”
 Second, the law in Deuteronomy is more generous.
 As Michael Coogan eloquently summarizes: “in Exodus 21.2, after six years the Hebrew slave is simply released; in Deuteronomy 15.12-15, he is also to be given abundant gifts.”<sup id="a5">[5](#f5)</sup>

-In other words, we see that in Deuteronomy a principle emerges: a spirit of generosity is supposed to be extended far beyond the specific law itself.
+In other words, we see that in Deuteronomy a principle emerges: a spirit of generosity is supposed to be extended far beyond the specific laws themselves.
 For instance, God instructs the people “to be openhanded toward your fellow Israelites who are poor and needy” and “not send them away empty-handed” but rather to give to them “liberally…as the LORD your God has blessed you” (Deut.
 15:11, 13, 14).
-Later, there is also a *reason* given for obeying the law, which is not even present in Exodus: “Remember that you were slaves in Egypt and the LORD your God redeemed you.
+Later, there is also a *reason* given for obeying the laws, which is not present in the Exodus law: “Remember that you were slaves in Egypt and the LORD your God redeemed you.
 That is why I give you this command today” (Deut.
 15:15).

 Thus, we can see that at the heart of the Deuteronomic version of these laws is an ethic of compassion, grounded in generosity.